Discovering...

 Director: Chad Stahelski | Locations: Marrakech medina, Essaouira, Sahara desert

-Keanu Reeves's fight sequences through the Marrakech souks and desert scenes brought Morocco's action-film potential to a new generation.
+Keanu Reeves's fight sequences through the Marrakech souks and desert confrontation scenes brought Morocco's action-film potential to a new generation of viewers.

 Mission: Impossible - Rogue Nation (2015)